-Qualifying land means land that is being used other than for residential purposes or for primary production as defined in Section 50 of the 2015 Budget Act (and as proposed by Section 71DC of the SDA).
+Qualifying land means land that is being used other than for residential purposes or for primary production as defined in Section 71DC of the Stamp Duties Act 1923.

 The Commissioner will generally rely on land use codes to determine whether he considers land to be residential or primary production land.
 The land use codes within the following Land Use Code (LUC) headings will be taken to be qualifying land: